swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 !!! danger

     You must **never** add and commit this file to your working directory.
-It is a sensitive data that you must keep safe.
+It is sensitive data that you must keep safe.

 ```sh title="Execute the following command(s) in a terminal"